Overview

 Eligibility

-- Must teach at a public middle or high school located in NYC; strong preference for teachers at Harlem schools
+- Currently teaching at a public middle or high school in New York City (strong preference for educators in Harlem-based schools)

 Application Requirements